Seanabuklau/tele-bot-lambda/README.md

 # Introduction
-This project is a telebot designed to send a scheduled dinner poll on weekdays powered by AWS Lambda
+This project is a telebot designed to send a scheduled dinner poll
-#
+# Technology stack
+The main tech stacks to be highlighted is the use of the Severless framework and AWS Lambda to run the scheduled cron job to send the dinner poll on weekdays